Professional practice

 Madison Pacific v Groza: arbitration claim and related court proceedings in respect of disputed enforcement of guarantees to support US$120 million of lending by a US emerging markets credit specialist.
 See [2024] EWHC 267 (Comm).

-Acting for the defendant to a claim for enforcement of an agreement relating to the management of credit unions and loan aggregation, involving issues as to scope of authorisation by the Prudential Regulation Authority.
+Acted for the defendant to a claim for enforcement of an agreement relating to the management of credit unions and loan aggregation, involving issues as to scope of authorisation by the Prudential Regulation Authority.

 Advising in respect of claims for alleged breaches of the Payment Services Regulations 2017 arising from the failed migration of accounts between banking platforms resulting in the making of unauthorised direct debit payments.

-Abu Dhabi Commercial Bank v Shetty: acted for two defendants to a US$1 billion claim alleging a conspiracy to defraud a UAE bank into advancing loan facilities by misrepresenting the financial position of NMC Health plc, a major healthcare company which suffered a widely-reported collapse in early 2020.
+Abu Dhabi Commercial Bank v Shetty: acted for two defendants to a US$1 billion claim alleging a conspiracy to defraud a UAE bank into advancing loan facilities by misrepresenting the financial position of NMC Health plc, a major healthcare company which suffered a widely- reported collapse in early 2020.
 A jurisdiction challenge was upheld in April 2022: [2022] All ER (D) 78 (Apr).

 Acting for two lenders in a dispute over repayment of loans totalling approx. £40 million to individual and corporate borrowers.